peteroupc/peteroupc.github.io/random.md

 Before an instance of the RNG generates a random number, it must have been initialized ("seeded") with a seed described as follows.
 The seed&mdash;
 - must consist of data not known _a priori_ by the implementation, such as random bits from an unpredictable-random implementation,
-- must not be a fixed value or a user-entered value,
+- must not be a fixed value, a nearly fixed value, or a user-entered value,
-- should not be trivially predictable in any of its bits, as far as practical,
 - is encouraged not to consist of a timestamp (especially not a timestamp with millisecond or coarser granularity)<sup>[(1)](#Note1)</sup>, and
 - must be at least the same size as the PRNG's _state length_.